The most common question people have about solar installation is not the installation process itself, it is how much it costs to install solar panels.

 So now if we combine the two tables above we can work out how many solar panels the average house in each state would need to cover their entire electricity usage.

-The table below shows the kilowatts of peak capacity solar needed to cover the average power bill in each state but it does not list a specific number of panels.This is because solar panels can come in different sizes.
-For residential solar panels the wattage of an individual panel is typically in the range of 270 watts per panel up to 360 watts per panel.
+The table below shows the kilowatts of peak capacity solar needed to cover the average power bill in each state.
+It lists a system size in kilowatts rather than a specific number of panels because solar panels can come in different wattages, or different power outputs.
+For residential solar panels, the wattage of an individual panel is typically in the range of 270 watts per panel up to 360 watts per panel.

 |State||Required system size to cover average household electricity usage in that state|